 - Relationship management: You have a good sense of how to manage internal relationships (i.e., with senior leadership and with peers across the organization) and grow external ones.
-You know how to handle confidential information, use discretion around what information you share both internally and externally, and routinely apply good judgment as to when to involve the Senior Program Officer, Program Director, and others in decision-making.
+You know how to handle confidential information, use discretion around what information you share both internally and externally, and routinely apply good judgment as to when to involve senior managers and others in decision-making.

-- Attention to detail: You consistently ensure materials and communications are accurate (both content and grammar), precise, and completed on time.
+- Attention to detail: You consistently ensure materials and communications are accurate, precise, and completed on time.

-- Passion: You have a strong commitment to public health, racial equity, and the work of the de Beaumont Foundation.
+- Passion: You have a strong commitment to public health and the work of the de Beaumont Foundation.

 The ideal candidate will possess the attributes above and many of the following professional abilities and experiences.

-- Strong leadership, diplomatic, motivational, and communication skills (written, verbal and presentation), including the ability to lead up, across, and down
+- Strong leadership, diplomatic, motivational skills, including the ability to lead up, across, and down.

-- Self-motivation and decisiveness, with the ability to adapt to change and competing demands
+- Self-motivation and decisiveness, with the ability to adapt and meet competing demands.

 Compensation and Benefits

 This is a full-time position located in downtown Bethesda, MD, just outside of Washington, DC.
-The de Beaumont Foundation follows a hybrid work model, where local employees have a combination of in-office and remote work days, with individual work schedules determined in consultation with direct supervisors.
-Some members of the Foundation’s team are completely remote, and, for the right candidate, a full-time remote work arrangement can be negotiated.
-All de Beaumont employees are expected to attend bi-annual all-staff meetings held at the Bethesda office.
+The de Beaumont Foundation follows a hybrid work model, with employees working in the office on some days and from home on others; individual staff members’ work schedules are confirmed with direct supervisors.
+Some Foundation staff are fully remote, and a full-time remote work arrangement can be negotiated for the right candidate.
+All de Beaumont employees are required to attend bi-annual all-staff meetings at the office in Bethesda.

 The compensation offered for this role is competitive and is commensurate with the candidate’s experience.
 The salary range for this position is $95,000-$100,000.
 In addition to competitive compensation, the Foundation provides outstanding benefits that include 100% paid employee health benefits, AD&D and life insurance, 401(k) retirement plan, generous paid time off, 14 weeks of paid parental leave, monthly tech stipend, and health & wellness program.
-The Foundation fosters a collaborative and supportive work environment and has been designated a “Great Place to Work” each time it has been assessed.
+The Foundation fosters a collaborative and supportive work environment and has been designated a “Great Place to Work”.

 How to Apply

-To apply, upload your resume and cover letter as a single attachment to www.ThePublicHealthNetwork.com by November 15, 2023.
+To apply, email your resume and cover letter as a single attachment to [email protected] by March 1, 2024.
 Early submission is encouraged as applications will be reviewed on a rolling basis.